 - Step Two: Clear the entire space and measure everything.

 - Step Three: Acquire the containers you’ll use.

 - Step Four: Group like items together in “zones” and label everything.

 - Step Five: Assess the space, and reorganize if needed until it’s right!

 (I’ll explain exactly how I did this below, and provide a complete list of my favorite pantry organizing products at the bottom of the post!)

 This past weekend, I found myself free of any social, youth sports or other commitments.
 Anyone who knows me knows that this is highly unusual for me!
-I decided to make the most of my time with a DIY Weekend Pantry Makeover.
+I decided to make the most of my time by organizing a walk-in pantry that badly needed it.

 As an Amazon Associate, I earn from qualifying purchases, which costs you nothing.
 Please read the Disclaimer for more information.